Expecting your first baby? Your questions answered

 Regular exercise in pregnancy is great for your physical health and can boost your spirits, ease low moods, and help you sleep better.
 Activities that are gentle, promote blood flow and reduce tension – such as swimming, prenatal yoga, tai chi, qi gong, and walking – are ideal.
 It’s a good idea to speak to your healthcare professional to get the go-ahead before trying a new form of exercise during pregnancy.

 Pace yourself – some days you will have more energy than others so don’t give yourself a hard time about your fitness regime.
 Avoid stressful situations and learn to relax.
-Some women find techniques such as meditation or breathing exercises can help to calm them.
+Some women find techniques such as pregnancy meditation or breathing exercises that can help to calm them.
 They’re also useful preparation for labour and birth.

-It is perfectly safe to have sex whilst pregnant unless your healthcare professional tells you not to.
+Many women question whether it’s safe to have sex during pregnancy – the answer is, it is perfectly safe to have sex whilst pregnant unless your healthcare professional tells you not to.
 It is normal for your sex drive to change during pregnancy.
 Some women may experience increased levels of sexual arousal for their partner.
 Some women simply don’t want to have sex – it’s all due to hormones.
 The most important thing is to talk about your feelings with your partner and remember that there are many ways to be close to each other.

 Pain management during pregnancy